-Vitamin D has stirred up interest in the medical community because of research that has shown that it has protective effects against heart disease, osteoporosis, and several types of cancer, including breast, prostate, and colon cancers.
+Vitamin D offers protection against heart disease, osteoporosis, and many types of cancer, such as breast, prostate, and colon cancers.
 The benefits of vitamin D have been well researched.
 The debate is now about where you should get your vitamin D.

-Some of the highest sources of vitamin D are fish and fish liver oils.
-But Americans get the majority of their vitamin D from fortified foods like milk and orange juice.
-Even with fortified foods, it is difficult for the majority of people to get enough vitamin D through diet alone.
+Fish and fish liver oils have some of the highest sources of vitamin D. But most people get their vitamin D from fortified foods like milk and orange juice.
+Even so, most people do not get enough Vitamin D through food sources.

-The sun is believed to provide the majority of your vitamin D supply.
-But even the sun’s benefits have some inconsistencies.
-The summer sun can create enough vitamin D within 10 minutes for people with fair skin, but it may take 6 times longer in people with darker skin.
+You can get vitamin D from the sun, but how much you get may not be the same for each person.
+The summer sun can make enough vitamin D within 15 minutes for people with fair skin, but it may take 6 times longer in people with darker skin.

-UVB rays are also weak and can be easily blocked by clouds, smog, and glass windows.
-During certain times of the year, in far north and far south regions (like Washington state and Vermont), between November and February, the sun’s UVB rays do not even reach the Earth’s surface.
-There is far less or no production of vitamin D during these times of year.
+UVB rays are also weak and can be blocked by clouds, smog, and glass windows.
+The sun's UVB rays also do not reach the Earth during certain times of the year in far north and far south places like Washington state and Vermont.
+There is far less vitamin D during these times of year.

-Talk to your doctor about your personal risk factors for skin cancer.
-People that have a personal or family history of skin cancer will need more sun protection than others.
-Your doctor may also make recommendations to help you try to increase your vitamin D levels through diet or supplement options.
+Talk to your doctor about your risk factors for skin cancer.
+People who have a personal or family history of it will need to follow safety steps closely.
+They may also need to raise vitamin D levels through diet or pills.